kalleeh/aws-msb/README.md

 Run the below command to package all the deployment artifacts, upload them to the S3 bucket and create the CloudFormation stacks.

-1. First modify the msb.config file with your settings.
+1. First modify the msb.config file with your settings, change the AWS CLI profile if you want to use a profile other than `default`.
 2. Run the deployment script in Global deployment mode to deploy account level pre-requisites.

     ```sh